mlswg/mls-protocol/draft-ietf-mls-protocol.md

 1. Verify that the `prior_epoch` field of the Handshake message is equal the `epoch` field of the current GroupState object.

-2. Use the `key_exchange` message to produce an updated GroupState object incorporating the proposed changes.
+2. Use the `operation` message to produce an updated GroupState object incorporating the proposed changes.

 3. Look up the public key for slot index `signer_index` from the